High-Asset Divorces Can Have Unique Complications – We Can Help

-Unfortunately, many spouses in this situation might try to hide or undervalue assets to cheat their partners out of their fair share.
+Unfortunately, many spouses in this situation might try to hide or undervalue assets to cheat their partners out of their fair shares.
 In other cases, a spouse might try to claim a portion of a trust or other asset that is the personal property of the other spouse.

-According to Texas Family Code § 3.003, all property either spouse possesses during the marriage or at the time of dissolution is presumed to be marital property, also called community property.
+According to Texas Family Code § 3.003, all property that either spouse possesses during the marriage or at the time of dissolution is presumed to be marital property, also called community property.
 Divorcing spouses are not entitled to equal shares of their marital assets.
 Instead, the split of community property must be fair under the circumstances.

 The law presumes that assets an individual possesses while married are community assets.
 However, it also recognizes that people often enter a marriage with their own property.
 Divorcing spouses have no right to claim a portion of their partner’s individual property.

 In general, individual property includes everything the spouse owned at the time of marriage, in addition to inheritances, gifts and money received as proceeds from a personal injury lawsuit.
 However, in many circumstances, individual property could be treated like joint property.
 A knowledgeable divorce attorney like one of ours can advise you on how a judge in Houston is likely to view specific assets.

 For example, perhaps a spouse is claiming the full value of an inheritance as an individual asset.
 If the couple used part of the money to improve the home they bought together, the contributing spouse cannot claim that portion of their inheritance as an individual asset.
 In addition, the increase in the home’s value resulting from the renovation is a joint asset, even though one partner’s money funded the improvements.